plenigo/plenigo.github.io/pages/sdks/java/includes/external_user_management_java.md

 String firstName = "new"; // The first name of the customer.
 String name = "user"; // The name of the customer.

-// 3.Step: Returns the internal plenigo customer id.
+// 3.Step: Returns the internal Frisbii Media customer id.
-// If the user is already registered, it will not recreate the customer, it will return the internal plenigo customer id.
+// If the user is already registered, it will not recreate the customer, it will return the internal Frisbii Media customer id.
 String registerUser = UserManagementService.registerUser(email, language, externalUserID, firstName, name);
 ```

 ## Implementation without SDK

-Another possibility to register an external user into the plenigo system - is a direct call to our REST API:
+Another possibility to register an external user into the Frisbii Media system - is a direct call to our REST API:

 * [Register external user](https://api.plenigo.com/#!/external_user_management/registerExternalUser)

 ## Create Login Token

-To indicate a successful login to the plenigo system you need to create a so called “Login Token”.
+To indicate a successful login to the Frisbii Media system you need to create a so called “Login Token”.
 This Login Token is valid for 5 minutes and can be passed e.g. to the build()-method of the `\plenigo\builders\CheckoutSnippetBuilder`.

 For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#createLoginToken` in order to create a Login Token.